Do you love the glitz and glamour of a 5-star hotel room? Do you get anxious with anticipation over what amenities your hotel room will offer?

 Something like this coffee table also satisfies the need to multi-task small spaces.

 Hidden fridges come in many different forms.
-Some look like a wood end table.
+Some look like a wood end table, for example.
 Others like a small ottoman.
 You’ll just need a spot close to an outlet.

 Cover them with artwork.
 Family photos, classic masterpieces, contemporary art – surround yourself with whatever makes you happy.